euranofshin/euranofshin.github.io/index.md

 # About
 I'm a fifth year PhD candidate in computer science at Harvard University, co-advised by [Finale Doshi-Velez](https://finale.seas.harvard.edu/) (at the [Data to Actionable Knowledge lab](https://dtak.github.io/)) and [Susan Murphy](http://people.seas.harvard.edu/~samurphy/).
-I'm excited about how we might use models of human decision-making to improve how artificial agents assist as.
+I like to think about how we might leverage insights from behavior science to improve how artificial agents assist human decision-makers.
-Reinforcement learning, user studies, and behavior modeling are part of my daily toolkit.
+My daily toolkit includes (but is not limited to) reinforcement learning, user studies, and behavior modeling.
 I am grateful for the support of the [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/).

-A large part of my work involves [digital interventions](https://www.ifaamas.org/Proceedings/aamas2024/pdfs/p2761.pdf), where we use reinforcement learning to personalize behavioral interventions.
+A large part of my work is inspired by [digital interventions](https://www.ifaamas.org/Proceedings/aamas2024/pdfs/p2761.pdf), where we use reinforcement learning to personalize behavioral interventions.
 For example, planning when to send "reminders to move" on a fitness app.
 Here, I ask how models from behavior science can provide the inductive bias our algorithm needs to quickly learn the best intervention for each person.
-Another part of my work involves [explainable AI](https://arxiv.org/pdf/2406.00116), where we investigate how different downstream tasks require different properties of explanations.
+Another part of my work involves [explainable AI](https://arxiv.org/pdf/2406.00116), where we investigate whether different downstream tasks require different explanation properties.
 Here, I ask how human models can be used to simulate user studies, which help us narrow in on the most promising property-task relationships prior to verification with real humans.